gemforce-team/gemforce/README.md

 ### Overview:

-gemforce project's goal is to find the optimal recipes for gems used in endgame play of GC2.
+gemforce project's goal is to find the optimal recipes for gems used in endgame play of GC2 and GCFW.
 To do so we developed a series of programs, each one computes some specific recipe type.

 For an explanation of some of the name conventions used see [Name conventions](#name-conventions) section below.